NLnetLabs/routinator/source/manual-page.rst

                   For  assertions from local exceptions, *path* will provide the path of the local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.

+                  The output object also includes a member named *metadata* which provides additional information.
+Currently, this is a member *generated* which provides the time the list was generated as a Unix timestamp, and a member *generatedTime* which provides the same time but in the standard ISO date format.

                   Please note that because of this additional information, output in ``jsonext`` format will be quite large.

            openbgpd
-                  Choosing this format causes Routinator to produce a roa- set configuration item for the OpenBGPD configuration.
+                  Choosing this format causes Routinator to produce a *roa-set* configuration item for the OpenBGPD configuration.

            bird1
-                  Choosing this format causes Routinator to produce a roa table configuration item for the BIRD1 configuration.
+                  Choosing this format causes Routinator to produce a *roa table* configuration item for the BIRD1 configuration.

            bird2
-                  Choosing this format causes Routinator to produce a roa table configuration item for the BIRD2 configuration.
+                  Choosing this format causes Routinator to produce a *roa table* configuration item for the BIRD2 configuration.

            rpsl
                   This format produces a list of RPSL objects with the